TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 36/Genesis 36.26.md

 ---

-And these are the children of Dishon: Hemdan and Eshban and Ithran and Cheran.
+These are the children of Dishon: Hemdan, Eshban, Ithran, and Cheran.